gekkehenkie11/Emporia-VUE-fix/README.md

 Right now it's quick and dirty.
 I changed it so that the first mux blocks assume 2 phases to the breaker.
 So this means port:

 10, 2, 11, 3, 12, 4, 9, 1.
 So, rewritten, that's port 1, 2, 3, 4 and 9, 10, 11, 12.
+So these ports are nowe reserved for 2 phases.

-For the other ports it behaves as stock firmware.
+For the other ports it behaves as stock firmware, so that's L+N connected.

 So I now have 8 ports configured for 2 phase connection and the others should be between phase and neutral.
 If you want to change this number you can simply change line 618 where it says

 if (Muxnr < 4)